 - 1. The minimum enclosure and shelter requirements specified in subsection 2 to 54, inclusive, shall be adhered to before a canine may be kept pursuant to a permit issued under the provisions of section 55.660. - 2.
 Enclosures for canines, such as wolves and coyotes, shall be not less than 10 feet by 20 feet by 6 feet (1,200 cubic feet) for one of such canines.
 The size of the enclosure shall be increased to at least 20 feet by 20 feet by 6 feet (2,400 cubic feet) when there is more than one but less than five of such canines.
 The size of the enclosure for five or more of such canines shall be established by the animal control board regional animal services on a case-by-case basis. - 3.
-Enclosures for canines shall be-constructd constructed of not less than 9 gauge chain link or comparable material approved by regional animal services.
-The floor of such enclosures shall consist of concrete-or wood.
+Enclosures for canines shall be construed of not less than 9 gauge chain link.
+The floor of such enclosures shall consist of concrete or wood.
 Gravel or dirt flooring may be used if the enclosure is properly secured against escape by such canines through digging.
-All enclosures shall have a secure top, or meet height and cantilever USDA guidelines. - 4.
-Canines may be kept in areas other than enclosures of the type described in subsections 2 and 3 if approved by the animal control board, however, the area shall be fenced to a height of not less than 6 feet by at least 11 gauge chain link. - -5.
-All canines shall have access at all times to an area sheltered from adverse climatic conditions.
+All enclosures shall have a secure top. - 4.
+Canines may be kept in areas other than enclosures of the type described in subsections 2 and 3 if approved by the animal control board, however, the area shall be fenced to a height of not less than 6 feet by at least 11 gauge chain link. - 5.
+All canines shall have access at all times to an area sheltered from adverse climatic conditions. - SECTION 9.

-SECTION 9.
 Section 55.710 of the Washoe County Code is hereby amended as follows: